Manx Labour Party: 1946 wipeout

-Since its founding, the Manx Labour Party had campaigned every election on a policy of nationalising land, transport and public utilities.
-However, after the party's defeat in the 1946 general election Manx Labour stopped campaigning on any policy of nationalisation.
+Despite this set back the national Labour party implemented various reforms on the island, such as the National Insurance Act, National Health Service Act and Education Act.
+In 1949 dock workers and bus drivers threatened another all-out general strike with the TGWU that was averted at the last minute by successful negotiations.
+However, in response to the wipe-out the party stopped campaigning on any policy of nationalisation.
 This was formalised in 1994 when the party changed Clause IIIb of its constitution, the party's equivalent to Clause IV of the UK Labour Party.
 While the original version of Clause IIIb called for the 'common ownership of the means of production', the 1994 rewrite called for the party 'to promote the political, social, and economic emancipation of the people of the Isle of Man and to fight against social injustice and intolerance.'
+In 1950 and 1951 Kneen and Teare would join Corrin in the legislative council further weakening the party's presence in the House of Keys.
+The party also won a by-election for Middle in 1948 following the resignation of Clifford Kniverton with MLP candidate Jack Nivison being elected at the age of 36.